wx-chevalier/Awesome-Lists-and-CheatSheets/Specials/Awesome-Tools.md

 - [termui #Project#](https://github.com/gizak/termui): termui is a cross-platform, easy-to-compile, and fully-customizable terminal dashboard.
 It is inspired by blessed-contrib, but purely in Go.

+## Hacker Simulator

+- [Geek Typer](http://geektyper.com/shield/): GeekTyper was inspired by the various media where hacking is usually portrayed incorrectly.

 # Development Tools | 开发工具

 - [Upterm #Project#](https://github.com/shockone/black-screen): Upterm (formerly Black Screen) is an IDE in the world of terminals.
 Strictly speaking, it's both a terminal emulator and an interactive shell based on Electron.